JOIN THE LOOP

 What is The Pallet LOOP?

-A transformational deposit-based supply chain solution that enables and incentivises the RECOVERY, REPAIR and REUSE of pallets in the UK construction sector.
+A transformational, net carbon zero supply chain solution that enables and incentivises the RECOVERY, REPAIR and REUSE of pallets in the UK construction sector.

 How will The Pallet LOOP make a difference?

 Designed as a Net Carbon Zero model, The Pallet LOOP is designed to support the country’s journey to Zero Avoidable Waste.
 Rather than being cost engineered, LOOP pallets are designed and built for multiple trips.
 They therefore offer significant safety benefits for the entire supply chain.
-With an ISO 14040 compliant LCA, LOOP’s distinctive green, 100% FSC pallets, have been engineered to last.
-Designed with durability in mind, they are, typically, more than 100% stronger than standard pallets used in the construction industry today.
+With an ISO 14040 compliant LCA, LOOP’s distinctive green pallets, have been engineered to last.
+Designed with durability in mind, they are, typically stronger than standard pallets used in the construction industry today.

 Why are you launching The Pallet LOOP now?